-Wound Clinic Nurse – 18 hrs/wk – Oncology INTERNAL APPLICANTS
+Wound Clinic Nurse – 18 hrs/wk – Wound Department INTERNAL APPLICANTS

 Job Summary: A wound ostomy, continence nurse provides acute and rehabilitation care for people with selected disorders of the gastrointestinal, genitourinary, and integumentary systems.
 The components of wound, ostomy, continence nursing include education, counseling, and research.

 - Serves as primary patient educator to all patients undergoing ostomy surgery, and assesses patients and significant others pre- and post-operatively in order to promote physical and psychosocial adaptation.

 - Educates patients and family regarding ostomy care in order to facilitate complete rehabilitation through independence and self care whenever possible, and develops discharge plans and referrals if needed based on continuing assessment of patient’s status.

 - Follows patients in clinic after discharge, as well as seeing new out-patients as referred for evaluation.